Cigna (NYSE:CI) Releases FY 2022 Earnings Guidance

 Cigna (NYSE:CI – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $22.90- for the period, compared to the consensus estimate of $22.72.
+The company provided earnings per share guidance of $22.90- for the period, compared to the consensus earnings per share estimate of $22.72.
 The company issued revenue guidance of $178.00B-, compared to the consensus revenue estimate of $178.59 billion.

-Cigna (NYSE:CI – Get Rating) last announced its earnings results on Thursday, August 4th.
-The health services provider reported $6.22 EPS for the quarter, beating the consensus estimate of $5.62 by $0.60.
-Cigna had a return on equity of 15.91% and a net margin of 3.05%.
-The business had revenue of $45.48 billion for the quarter, compared to the consensus estimate of $44.34 billion.
-During the same period last year, the business posted $5.24 EPS.
-The company’s revenue was up 5.4% on a year-over-year basis.
-On average, analysts predict that Cigna will post 22.9 earnings per share for the current year.
+Cigna (NYSE:CI – Get Rating) last posted its earnings results on Thursday, August 4th.
+The health services provider reported $6.22 earnings per share for the quarter, beating the consensus estimate of $5.62 by $0.60.
+The company had revenue of $45.48 billion for the quarter, compared to analyst estimates of $44.34 billion.
+Cigna had a net margin of 3.05% and a return on equity of 15.91%.
+Cigna’s revenue was up 5.4% on a year-over-year basis.
+During the same period in the previous year, the business posted $5.24 EPS.
+Equities research analysts expect that Cigna will post 23 earnings per share for the current fiscal year.

 Cigna Dividend Announcement

-Several research analysts recently weighed in on CI shares.
-Bank of America raised Cigna from an underperform rating to a neutral rating and upped their price target for the company from $265.00 to $300.00 in a research report on Thursday, May 26th.
-Stephens increased their target price on Cigna from $265.00 to $290.00 and gave the stock an overweight rating in a report on Wednesday, April 20th.
-JPMorgan Chase & Co. raised Cigna from a neutral rating to an overweight rating and increased their target price for the stock from $248.00 to $304.00 in a report on Monday, May 16th.
-Mizuho increased their target price on Cigna from $291.00 to $330.00 and gave the stock a buy rating in a report on Friday.
-Finally, Cowen raised Cigna from a market perform rating to an outperform rating and increased their target price for the stock from $242.00 to $329.00 in a report on Monday, May 9th.
-Seven investment analysts have rated the stock with a hold rating, seventeen have given a buy rating and two have issued a strong buy rating to the company.
-Based on data from MarketBeat.com, Cigna presently has an average rating of Moderate Buy and a consensus target price of $292.72.
+Several brokerages have recently issued reports on CI.
+Deutsche Bank Aktiengesellschaft upped their target price on shares of Cigna from $236.00 to $284.00 in a report on Thursday, June 9th.
+The Goldman Sachs Group upped their price target on shares of Cigna from $273.00 to $311.00 and gave the company a neutral rating in a report on Tuesday.
+Truist Financial lifted their price objective on Cigna from $310.00 to $330.00 and gave the stock a buy rating in a research report on Thursday, July 14th.
+Credit Suisse Group boosted their price target on Cigna from $315.00 to $329.00 and gave the company an outperform rating in a report on Monday.
+Finally, Sanford C. Bernstein boosted their price target on Cigna from $258.00 to $301.00 and gave the company a mkt perform rating in a report on Friday, May 27th.
+Seven investment analysts have rated the stock with a hold rating, sixteen have given a buy rating and one has given a strong buy rating to the stock.
+Based on data from MarketBeat, the stock has an average rating of Moderate Buy and a consensus target price of $304.67.

-In other news, EVP Nicole S. Jones sold 5,901 shares of the firm’s stock in a transaction on Tuesday, May 17th.
-The shares were sold at an average price of $270.00, for a total transaction of $1,593,270.00.
-Following the sale, the executive vice president now owns 36,908 shares in the company, valued at approximately $9,965,160.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-In other news, insider Jason D. Sadler sold 3,458 shares of Cigna stock in a transaction dated Tuesday, June 28th.
+In other Cigna news, CEO David Cordani sold 45,261 shares of the stock in a transaction that occurred on Tuesday, May 17th.
+The shares were sold at an average price of $270.42, for a total value of $12,239,479.62.
+Following the completion of the sale, the chief executive officer now owns 160,499 shares in the company, valued at approximately $43,402,139.58.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+In related news, CEO David Cordani sold 45,261 shares of the firm’s stock in a transaction on Tuesday, May 17th.
+The shares were sold at an average price of $270.42, for a total value of $12,239,479.62.
+Following the transaction, the chief executive officer now directly owns 160,499 shares in the company, valued at approximately $43,402,139.58.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, insider Jason D. Sadler sold 3,458 shares of the firm’s stock in a transaction on Tuesday, June 28th.
 The shares were sold at an average price of $270.00, for a total transaction of $933,660.00.
-Following the sale, the insider now owns 31,749 shares of the company’s stock, valued at approximately $8,572,230.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, EVP Nicole S. Jones sold 5,901 shares of the business’s stock in a transaction dated Tuesday, May 17th.
-The stock was sold at an average price of $270.00, for a total transaction of $1,593,270.00.
-Following the sale, the executive vice president now directly owns 36,908 shares in the company, valued at approximately $9,965,160.
+Following the completion of the transaction, the insider now owns 31,749 shares in the company, valued at $8,572,230.
 The disclosure for this sale can be found here.
-Insiders sold a total of 76,642 shares of company stock valued at $20,869,065 in the last three months.
-Company insiders own 0.80% of the company’s stock.
+Over the last ninety days, insiders sold 76,642 shares of company stock worth $20,869,065.
+Corporate insiders own 0.80% of the company’s stock.

 Institutional Trading of Cigna